xiakehang/react-structured-filter/docs/index.md

 ### `defaultValue`

+A default value used when the component has no value.
+If it matches any options a option list will show.

 type: `string`
 defaultValue: `''`

 ### `onTokenAdd`

+Event handler triggered whenever a token is added.
+Params: `(addedToken)`

 type: `func`
 defaultValue: `function() {}`

 ### `onTokenRemove`

+Event handler triggered whenever a token is removed.
+Params: `(removedToken)`

 type: `func`
 defaultValue: `function() {}`